-- Exterior Paint: Inspect the exterior of your home for cracked or peeling paint.
+- ▶ Exterior Paint: Inspect the exterior of your home for cracked or peeling paint.
 Repair and repaint if necessary.
 Your HOA may have regulations regarding exterior colors.
 Please call your HOA before you change the exterior paint colors.
 Southern and western exposures are more susceptible to cracking and peeling.
-Repair and paint before water and ice can get into the wood and cause more extensive damage. - Roof: Inspect for damaged shingles and/or tiles after storms and high winds.
-An annual inspection by a roofing professional is recommended. - Gutters: Clean debris from gutters every six months and after storms. - Smoke and Carbon Monoxide Detectors: Replace the batteries every six months, even if the unit tests okay.
+Repair and paint before water and ice can get into the wood and cause more extensive damage. - ▶ Roof: Inspect for damaged shingles and/or tiles after storms and high winds.
+An annual inspection by a roofing professional is recommended. - ▶ Smoke and Carbon Monoxide Detectors: Replace the batteries every six months, even if the unit tests okay.
 The unit will test okay even when the batteries have only a few days or weeks of charge remaining.
 This could save your life!